Skip to content

 Pint This - Installation & Usage Guide

-A VS Code extension that adds a convenient right-click option to run Laravel Pint on your PHP files with just two simple steps.
+A VS Code extension that adds a convenient right-click option to run Laravel Pint on your PHP files.
+Format single files or multiple files at once with just a few clicks!

 Prerequisites